 Theologically speaking, scholars generally regard the book of Hebrews to be second in importance only to Paul’s letter to the Romans in the New Testament.
 No other book so eloquently defines Christ as high priest of Christianity, superior to the Aaronic priesthood, and the fulfillment of the Law and the Prophets.
 This book presents Christ as the Author and Perfecter of our faith (Hebrews 12:2).
 However, both the authorship and audience are in question.

-Church tradition teaches that Paul wrote the book of Hebrews, and until the 1800s, that issue was closed.
-However, though a vast majority of Christians—both and scholars and the laity—still believe Paul wrote the book, there are some tempting reasons to think otherwise.
+Church tradition teaches that Paul wrote the book of Hebrews, and until the 1800s that issue was closed.
+However, though a vast majority of Christians scholar still believe Paul wrote the book, there are some tempting reasons to think otherwise.

 First and foremost is the lack of a salutation.
 Some sort of personal salutation from Paul appears in all of his letters.
 So it would seem that writing anonymously is not his usual method; therefore, the reasoning goes, Hebrews cannot be one of his letters.
 Second, the overall composition and style is of a person who is a very sophisticated writer.
 Even though he was certainly a sophisticated communicator, Paul stated that he purposely did not speak with a commanding vocabulary (1 Corinthians 1:17; 2:1; 2 Corinthians 11:6).